enel-gdh-educational/katacoda-scenarios/version-control/remotes/05-push.md

 To be able to push, **write access** are needed on the remote.

-If another user has pushed in the meantime, your push will be rejected and you will need to **merge** with new changes **before pushing** again
+If another user pushed in the meantime, your push will be rejected and you will need to **merge** with new changes **before pushing** again

 A typical Git workflow would be to perform **multiple small commits** as you work on a task and **push** to a remote **at relevant points**, such as when the task is completed.